 Accounts receivable management could considerably improve customer satisfaction and retention.
 It is your last communication with the customer on a sale, and it could have a huge impact on whether or not they choose to do business with you again.

-So, as an organization looking to improve all facets of customer experience, some ways in which credit and A/R could contribute to improve customer experience are:
+So, as an organization looking to improve all facets of customer experience, some ways in which credit and A/R could contribute to improving customer experience are:

 1.Customer self-service for invoicing and payments